-Oscar attended the University of Alaska, Fairbanks and studied under Ron Senungetuk, Glenn Simpson and Kesler Woodward.
+Oscar attended the University of Alaska, Fairbanks and studied under Ron Senungetuk, Glenn Simpson, Terry Choy and Kesler Woodward.

 Since 1996, Oscar has produced three dimensional framed art.
 The fine art celebrates the Yup'ik dance, the environment, animals, fish, birds, and Yup'ik stories adorned in spirit masks.
 Oscar has developed a unique blend of modern and cultural motifs, and influenced how other Alaska Native artisans produce their work into a new generation.
 Before relocating to Bethel, Oscar developed a studio in Mekoryuk with the support of the community.
 "I believe each of us are given talents by Ellarpiim Yua and the opportunity He gives us to share it with our fellow neighbor as He wills," said Oscar.